Mellie45/ValexCurrencyConverter/README.md

 # app

+If you wish to download and use this source code, you will need you to add your own api keys to work.
+You can create your own account at https://openexchangerates.org Thanks for your interest and good luck

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+If you're interested in learning flutter you are free to use this project is a starting point for an application.

 A few resources to get you started if this is your first Flutter project: